hwyschka/literature/LIST.md

   **Shape optimization with W 1,∞: A Connection Between The Steepest Descent and Optimal Transport**
   *{herbert2023}*

+* *Hetzel, Laura and Starke, Gerhard *
+  **Constrained Lp Approximation of Shape Tensors and its Role for the Determination of Shape Gradients**

 * *Jensen, Bjorn and Valkonen, Tuomo*
   **A Nonsmooth Primal-Dual Method With Invervowen PDE Constraint Solver**